stac-utils/stac-server/README.md

 ## About

-[stac-api](https://github.com/stac-utils/stac-api) was forked from [stac-api](https://github.com/sat-utils/sat-api).
-The stac-api is for STAC versions 0.9.0+, while sat-api exists for versions of STAC prior to 0.9.0.
+[stac-server](https://github.com/stac-utils/stac-api) was forked from [sat-api](https://github.com/sat-utils/sat-api).
+Stac-server is for STAC versions 0.9.0+, while sat-api exists for versions of STAC prior to 0.9.0.